fraenkel-lab/PCSF_analysis/README.md

     python randomizations2subnetworks.py

 This script also performs community clustering (Louvain), finds GO terms for subclusters, and create output files for visualization in Cytpscape.

+TODO:
+-script that fetches GO terms needs to handle empty responses -restructure randomization->summary steps so that more than one randomization can be run